thelucre/log-deprecated-notices/readme.txt

  * Finish internationalization.
  * Menu bubble letting you know you have notices you haven't looked at yet.
  * Plugin identification.
 Also, an unobstrusive notice on plugins page next to said plugin.
- * Bulk actions and the ability to clear the log (with checkbox for auto-purge older than 30 days).
+ * Bulk actions and the perhaps ability to auto-purge the log.
  * Ability to filter on version number, type of functionality that is deprecated, file or plugin in which the deprecated functionality is used, etc.
  * Ability to mute a specific notice, such as one that is known.
  * Offer some kind of better multisite support.